ymougenel/ymougenel.github.io/_posts/2020-12-1-advent-of-code2020.md

 ...
 Bingo!
 It was indeed the regex: they were to permissive (allowed dates like 'any_prefix_2020_&"').
 `re.compile(r'[0-9]{4}') -> re.compile(r'^[0-9]{4}$')`
-Well it happens when we write regex without being fully awake... well at least I now have a good test coverage :chart_with_upwards_trend: :+1:
+Well it happens when we write regex without being fully awake... well at least I now have a good test coverage!

 -> [see solution](https://github.com/ymougenel/advent-of-code/blob/master/2020/day4/)
 -> [see solution](https://github.com/ymougenel/advent-of-code/blob/master/2020/day4/)

 ## Day5: Binary Boarding(+1h)
 ### Puzzle description ([more](https://adventofcode.com/2020/day/5))
 We will now filter plane tickets
 Of course the seat position are not B13 but a string (ex: __FBFBBFFRLR__).